 Form 1 to 2-inch meatballs and set them on a plate.

-Carefully place meatballs in a single layer in the stock pot.
+Carefully place meatballs in a single layer in the soup pot.

-Brown meatballs 1 to 2 minutes, then flip to brown the other side 1 to 2 minutes.
-(Note: If necessary, do this in batches until all meatballs are browned (but not cooked through).
+Brown meatballs 1 to 2 minutes, then flip to brown the other side 1 to 2 minutes, until a golden brown crust forms.
+Note: If necessary, cook the meatballs in batches until all meatballs are browned (but not cooked through).

 If desired, drain the pot of any excess fat before continuing.

-Pour the chicken broth into the pot with the meatballs, along with the carrots, celery, and white rice.
+Pour the chicken broth into the pot with the meatballs, along with the carrots, celery, onion (if adding), and white rice.
 Cover, and bring to a full boil, then immediately decrease heat to a simmer.

-Cook covered 15 minutes, or until meatballs are cooked through and rice is cooked.
+Cook covered 15 minutes, or until meatballs are cooked through and rice is cooked but still al dente.

 Add the remaining ingredients (spinach, green onion and parsley) and replace the cover.
 Cook until spinach has wilted, about 1 to 2 minutes.